sbesada/java.nth.root.calculator/README.md

 This algorithm was tested with numbers up to 20000 digits but it can work with bigger numbers.

-The algorithm result, can be a BigInteger if the result is an exact integer or a BigDecimal.
+The result can be a BigInteger if the result is an exact integer or a BigDecimal.

 Example:
 integer: 12345678901234567890 ^ 1000